artvin01/TF2-Zombie-Riot/README.md

 USE 32 BIT SERVER AS OF NOW!
-this gamemode is ready for 64bit, but it is not possible yet as dhooks and address saving doesnt work for 64bit yet. there are some things missing as its still a WIP fix:
+this gamemode is ready for 64bit, but it is not possible yet as dhooks and address saving doesnt work for 64bit yet.

--EDAlloc remover, i.e. edicts being reserved.

 # TF2 Zombie Riot